Regalis11/scpcb/README.md

 Copy the [userlibs](userlibs) to the userlibs folder in your Mavless B3D install.

+---

+### Quick note
+You don't need to copy BlitzAL, cpuid, or FreeImage.
+They aren't needed for the main game.

+BlitzAL for the music player, cpuid for the unused cpu details program, and FreeImage for LightMapPNG.

+---

 If you've recompiled the game, run [change_icon.bat](change_icon.bat) to change the exe icon.

 If you want to package the game, run [dist.bat](dist.bat).